anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The YANG module specified in {{I-D.ietf-anima-rfc8366bis}} defines the schema for data that is subsequently encapsulated by a JOSE signed-data Content-type as described in {{I-D.ietf-anima-jws-voucher}}.
 As such, all of the YANG-modeled data is protected against modification.

-Documents that define exclusively modules following the extension in {{?RFC8971}} are not required to include the security template in Section 3.7.1.
-Likewise, following the template is not required for modules that define YANG extensions such as {{?RFC7952}}.
+Documents that define exclusively modules following the extension in {{?RFC8971}} are not required to include the YANG security template per guidance in {{Section 3.7 of I-D.ietf-netmod-rfc8407bis}}.